John T. Dunlap: Education and career

-Admitted to the New York State Bar and the Law Society of Ontario as barrister and solicitor, in 1987 Dunlap joined the New York law firm Dunnington, Bartholow & Miller, becoming a partner in 1993.
+Admitted to the New York State Bar and the Law Society of Ontario as barrister and solicitor, in 1987, Dunlap joined the New York law firm Dunnington, Bartholow & Miller, becoming a partner in 1993.
 Specialising in corporate and immigration law, he was appointed legal advisor to the Permanent Observer of the Holy See to the United Nations.

 Order of Malta

 Appointed a Knight of Magistral Grace of the Order of Malta in 1996, Dunlap professed temporary vows in 2004.
 On 7 June 2008, he professed perpetual vows as a Knight of Justice at the Church of St. Joseph in Greenwich Village.
-In 2006, he was elected the First Regent, or religious superior, of the Sub-Priory of Our Lady of Lourdes, which comprises Knights, First and Second Class, who are members of either the American Association and the Federal Association.
+In 2006, he was elected the First Regent, or religious superior, of the Sub-Priory of Our Lady of Lourdes, which comprises Knights, First and Second Class, who are members of either the American Association or the Federal Association.

 In May 2014, Dunlap was elected to a five-year term as a member of the Order's Sovereign Council.
 He also serves as President of the Committee on the Orders of St John, set up as a collaborative body between the Order of Malta and the four non-Catholic orders of St John.

 On 13 June 2022, Pope Francis appointed Dunlap as Lieutenant Grand Master of the Order of Malta, before, on 3 May 2023, being elected Sovereign Prince and 81st Grand Master.
 Dunlap's election was made possible by Pope Francis's 2022 revisions to the Order's constitution, which removed the traditional requirement for the Grand Master to prove noble ancestry.